John Reed (journalist): Comintern functionary

-Indicted for sedition and hoping to secure Comintern backing for the CLP, Reed fled America with a forged passport in early October 1919 on a Scandinavian frigate; he worked his way to Bergen, Norway as a stoker.
+Indicted for sedition and hoping to secure Communist International (Comintern) backing for the CLP, Reed fled the US with a forged passport in early October 1919 on a Scandinavian frigate; he worked his way to Bergen, Norway as a stoker.
 Given shore leave, he disappeared to Kristiania, crossed into Sweden on October 22, passed through Finland with Ivar Lassy's help, and made his way to Moscow by train.
-In the cold winter of 1919–20, he traveled in the region around Moscow, observing factories, communes, and villages.
+In the cold winter of 1919–1920, he traveled in the region around Moscow, observing factories, communes, and villages.
 He filled notebooks with his writing and had an affair with a Russian woman.

 Reed's feelings about the revolution became ambivalent.
 Activist Emma Goldman had recently arrived aboard the Buford, among hundreds of aliens deported by the United States under the Sedition Act.
 She was especially concerned about the Cheka.
 Reed told her that the enemies of the revolution deserved their fate, but suggested that she see Angelica Balabanoff, a critic of the current situation.
 He wanted Goldman to hear the other side.

 Though facing the threat of arrest in Illinois, Reed tried to return to the United States in February 1920.
 At that time, the Soviets organized a convention to establish a United Communist Party of America.
 Reed attempted to leave Russia through Latvia, but his train never arrived, forcing him to hitch a ride in the boxcar of an eastbound military train to Petrograd.
 In March, he crossed into Helsinki, where he had radical friends, including Hella Wuolijoki, the future politician and member of parliament.
 With their help, he was hidden in the hold of a freighter.

-On 13 March, Finnish customs officials found Reed in a coal bunker on the ship.
+On 13 March, Finnish Customs officials found Reed in a coal bunker on the ship.
 He was taken to the police station, where he maintained that he was seaman "Jim Gormley".
 Eventually, the jewels, photographs, letters, and fake documents he had in his possession forced him to reveal his true identity.
 Although beaten several times and threatened with torture, he refused to surrender the names of his local contacts.
 Because of his silence, he could not be tried for treason.
 He was charged and convicted of smuggling and having jewels in his possession (102 small diamonds worth $14,000, which were confiscated).